Georgia Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Yes, solar panels can increase your home value in Georgia.
+Yes — but only if you own the system outright.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $350,000 home in Georgia — close to the state’s median — that could mean over $14,000 in added value.
+For a $350,000 home in Georgia, that could mean over $14,000 in added value.

-With Palmetto’s LightReach lease, there is no upfront cost.
-One simple monthly payment covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 8.93 kW system in Georgia, the estimated monthly payment is approximately $100/month.
-Because Palmetto owns the system, it claims the commercial solar tax credit and passes those savings to you through lower payments.
+Palmetto’s LightReach is an all-inclusive solar lease — one simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+There is no upfront cost.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.